 In limited circumstances, property assets are valued at 'fair value' (a price reflecting their best and highest use).
-Property assets valued on this basis comprise investment properties, non-current assets held for sale and surplus properties.
+Property assets valued on this basis comprise investment properties, non-current assets held for sale and surplus properties (see note 15.3 on page 76 for further details).
 The criteria for assessing property assets into one of these three categories are subject to a degree of interpretation and judgement.